A Guide To Buying A Property With Living Residential

 Living Residential recognises that the purchase of your home is the most important and expensive transaction you are likely to undergo.

-Our database features hundreds of properties in NW6, Cricklewood or West Hampstead, we are sure that our local knowledge and expertise will enable you to find you a property to suit your needs, be it a straightforward move or a ‘Buy to Let’ investment.
+Our database features hundreds of properties in West Hampstead, Cricklewood, Kilburn, Hendon, Temple Fortune and Golders Green.
+We are sure that our local knowledge and expertise will enable you to find you a property to suit your needs, be it a straightforward move or a ‘Buy to Let’ investment.

 Please click here to view a list of our current properties, complete with photographs.